 After my weekly pages, I have my daily pages.
 These are the requests I pray for every day.

 On one side of each two-side spread is the prayer guide I’ve created for that person/topic.
 On the other side are more specific requests and praises.
 For example, on the spread for my grandchildren, I have the children’s prayer guide on the left, and specific requests and praises on the right, such as Baby E. will sleep better, C. will make a good transition to a bigger bed, and that M. would get over his ear infection quickly.

 After all the prayer pages, I have sermon notes (again a two-page spread per week).
-I will migrate the prayer pages to farther into the journal as they become filled.
+I will migrate the prayer pages to further into the journal as they become filled.
 In hindsight, I should have left at least four pages (two spreads) for each prayer request area/person/topic.
-Another advantage to the traditional notebook would be that I could just add pages where I needed them!
+Another advantage of the traditional notebook would be that I could just add pages where I needed them!